OutSystems/docs-bestpractices/src/lifecycle/tech-debt/tech-debt.md

 When developers write new code, or make changes to existing code, OutSystems provides immediate feedback on its impact.
 Corrective measures are applied automatically if possible.
 Otherwise the source of the error is linked, along with suggestions about how to fix it.
 This eliminates compilation errors, since an OutSystems app can't be published unless they function correctly.

 Correct functioning, however, doesn't necessarily mean efficient functioning.
 While a short-term solution may solve the immediate problem, it may also leave a technical debt, in the form of an app that's difficult to maintain and costly to change.
-The OutSystems Architecture Dashboard provides a high level analysis of your app, highlighting areas for improvement, and facilitates unhindered growth.
+The OutSystems AI Mentor Studio provides a high level analysis of your app, highlighting areas for improvement, and facilitates unhindered growth.